fitnr/svgis/docs/cli.rst

 svgis project
 ^^^^^^^^^^^^^

 SVGIS can automatically generate local projections or pick the local UTM projection for input geodata.
 This utility gives the projection SVGIS would pick for a given boundary box in PROJ4 syntax.
-The input can be either a bounding box or a single coordinate pair.
+The input should be four coordinates: ``minx miny maxx maxy``.

 By default, ``svgis project`` expects WGS84 coordinates.
 Specify another projection with the ``--crs`` argument.

 The output projection will be a local Transverse Mercator projection.
 Use ``--method utm`` to return the local UTM projection.

-For coordinates with negative numbers, use the ``--`` argument separator to prevent the utility getting confused:
+For coordinates with negative numbers, use the ``--`` argument separator to prevent the utility getting confused with the ``-`` option flag:

 ::
     svgis project -m utm -- 16.3449768409 -34.8191663551 32.830120477 -22.0913127581